hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 > {: .solution}
 {: .challenge}

 However, we probably don't want our CI/CD to crash if one of the jobs fails.
 So let's also add `:build_skim_latest:allow_failure = true` to our job as well.
 This allows the job to fail without crashing the CI/CD -- that is, it's an acceptable failure.
-This indicates to us when we do something in the code that might potentially break the latest release; or indicate when our code will not build in a new release.
+This indicates to us when we do something in the code that might potentially break the latest release, or indicate when our code will not build in a new release.

 ~~~yml
 build_skim_latest: